siv2r/bip-frost-signing/README.md

 | **DeterministicSign** | | | | ✓ |

 First, on systems where obtaining uniformly random values is much harder than maintaining a global atomic counter, it can be beneficial to modify *NonceGen*.
-The resulting algorithm *CounterNonceGen* does not draw *rand'* uniformly at random but instead sets *rand'* to the value of an atomic counter that is incremented whenever it is read.
+The resulting algorithm *CounterNonceGen* does not draw *rand* uniformly at random but instead sets *rand* to the value of an atomic counter that is incremented whenever it is read.
 With this modification, the secret share *secshare* of the signer generating the nonce is **not** an optional argument and must be provided to *NonceGen*.
 The security of the resulting scheme then depends on the requirement that reading the counter must never yield the same counter value in two *NonceGen* invocations with the same *secshare*.

 Second, if there is a unique signer who generates their nonce last (i.e., after receiving the aggregate nonce from all other signers), it is possible to modify nonce generation for this single signer to not require high-quality randomness.
 Such a nonce generation algorithm *DeterministicSign* is specified below.
-It has two optional arguments: *rand*, which can be omitted if randomness is entirely unavailable, and *aggothernonce*, which is omitted by a sole signer (*u = 1*) who has no other signers' nonces to aggregate.
+It has two optional arguments: *aux_rand*, which can be omitted if randomness is entirely unavailable, and *aggothernonce*, which is omitted by a sole signer (*u = 1*) who has no other signers' nonces to aggregate.
 When present, *aggothernonce* should be set to the output of *NonceAgg* run on the *pubnonce* value of **all** other signers (but can be provided by an untrusted party).
 Hence, using *DeterministicSign* is only possible for the last signer to generate a nonce, or for a sole signer who is the only participant signing, and it makes the signer stateless, similar to the stateless signer described in the [Nonce Generation](#nonce-generation) section.
-In FROST, the deterministic nonce must also bind to the the signer subset *id<sub>1..u</sub>*; otherwise a malicious coordinator can recover the victim's secret share via replayed sessions with varying signer subsets.[^det-signer-set]
+In FROST, the deterministic nonce must also bind to the signer set *id<sub>1..u</sub>*; otherwise a malicious coordinator can recover the victim's secret share via replayed sessions with varying signer sets.[^det-signer-set]

 #### Deterministic and Stateless Signing for a Single Signer

-Algorithm *DeterministicSign(secshare, my_id, aggothernonce, signers_ctx, tweak<sub>1..v</sub>, is_xonly_t<sub>1..v</sub>, m, rand)*:
+Algorithm *DeterministicSign(secshare, my_id, aggothernonce, signers_ctx, tweak<sub>1..v</sub>, is_xonly_t<sub>1..v</sub>, m, aux_rand)*:

 - Inputs:
   - The participant secret signing share *secshare*: a 32-byte array, serialized scalar